Egypt is a year-round destination, although the summer months can be particularly hot, especially towards the south of Egypt in Luxor and Aswan.

 Namely, Ramadan and Eid al-Adha (Feast of the Sacrifice), though the devout Coptic Christian minority observe holidays such as Easter.

-The spectacular temples of Abu Simbel built.
-So that on two days of the year the sun would align and illuminate the inner sanctum of the temple.
+The spectacular temples of Abu Simbel were built in order to that on two occasions associated with King Ramses II.
+The sun would align and illuminate the inner sanctuary of the temple.

 These dates mark the date of King Ramses II's ascension to the throne on 21st February.
 And his birthday on 21st October.